Explore Your Government Section

 The North Slope Borough encompasses an area of approximately 94,000 square miles in northern Alaska, north of the Arctic Circle.
 It extends 650 miles east from Point Hope on the Chukchi Sea to the Canadian Border, and 225 mles south from Point Barrow, the most northern point in the State.
 Prudhoe Bay, the largest oil field in the United States, is located in the northeastern portion of the Borough.
 It is also the origination point of the 800-mile trans-Alaskan pipeline that terminates at the city of Valdez on Prince William Sound.

-Most of the Borough's 9,000 permanent residents live in eight communities: Anaktuvuk Pass, Atqasuk, Barrow, Kaktovik, Nuiqsut, Point Hope, Point Lay, and Wainwright.
-The largest community is Barrow, which also serves as the Borough seat of government.
+Most of the Borough’s nearly 10,000 permanent residents live in eight communities: Anaktuvuk Pass, Atqasuk, Kaktovik, Nuiqsut, Point Hope, Point Lay, Utqiagvik, and Wainwright.
+The largest community is Utqiagvik, which also serves as the Borough seat of government.
 Another 4,000 people are counted as residents because they work at least half of the calendar year in the Prudhoe Bay and Kuparuk oil fields.

 The North Slope Borough was created by an election in 1972.
 It was officially incorporated on July 2, 1972.
 At that time, the Borough enjoyed 1st class status and exercised the powers of planning, zoning, taxation and schools.
 It was the first time Native Americans had taken control of their destiny through the use of municipal government.
 It was, and remains, one of the boldest moves ever made by an indigenous people to regain control of their lives and future.